LukasCed/basketball-rules-violation-thesis/README.md

 # Basketball Rule Violation Detection

-My bachelor thesis about basketball rules violation recognition
+This is a project for basketball rules violation recognition that I did for my bachelor thesis.

 ### How to install and run the app: ###